samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 1hr50min Easy-Moderate, RPE 6 this week and log your longest run of this
+> Run 1hr50min Easy-Moderate, RPE6 this week and log your longest run of this
 > phase to date.

 #### Workout 2